Visit this website for more information about measures and basic rules. The most important rules are

 For a number of regions and countries it is advised to go into home quarantine for ten days upon arrival or return to the Netherlands.
 Because the situation changes continuously, we advise you to check the website of the Dutch government for the most recent information and more on for which countries and regions this advice applies.

-The Orientation 2020 has been a bit different due to the coronavirus.
+The Orientation will be a bit different due to the coronavirus.
 While keeping our distance, we also wanted to welcome you to our city and to our university.
-This is why this website was designed to offer you an online Orientation 2020!
-Now that the Orientation 2020 has passed, we will maintain this website to give you some updates on things to do in Utrecht and about the Orientation 2021.
+This is why this website was designed to offer you an online Orientation!
+You can find information about study associations, the city and our campus.
+Meetings and workshops will be done via Teams – for which you will receive an invite after signing up for the Orientation.

 The Orientation is the official Utrecht University welcome for all new incoming international students.
 With this event, we offer information about our University, social activities and the option to get to know the city of Utrecht.